squaredup/samples/dashboards/Au2mator/readme.md

 	The SQL Donut Tile is displaying the actual State of all Requests and their State.
 Here we are using the “Timeframe-Option.”

 ### Heavy Users
-	Then we used the PowerShell Donut Tile cause the au2mator DB stored the SamAccountName, and with PowerShell, we get the Displayneme from Active Directory
+	Then we used the PowerShell Donut Tile cause the au2mator DB stored the SamAccountName, and with PowerShell, we get the Displayneme from Active Directory.

 ### Total Services
 	Just a Count on the number of our au2mator Services.